 We are passionate about making improvements and challenging ourselves to work more sustainably.
 This permeates the entire organization, starting from the board, and creates a natural work ethic in the workplace.
 For example, we aim to reduce our environmental footprint.
 We want to increase awareness among our customers about how to take care of our products to extend their lifetime and promote sustainable consumption.
 We are committed to continuing to improve working conditions and promoting freedom of association in both Poland and Ethiopia.
-In 2023 we have done our first climate accounting and out of this we have set goals how to improve this reporting year for reducing and improving our environmental footprint.
+In 2023 we did our first climate accounting and out of this we have set goals how to improve this reporting year for reducing and improving our environmental footprint.

-1.C.2 How is the enterprise's strategies and action plans to work towards being responsible and sustainable followed up by senior management and the board?
+1.C.2 How are the strategies and action plans for sustainable business conduct followed up by senior management and the board?